AbdoIR/eHealth/README.md

 # HealthRecords — Blockchain-Based Medical Records

 A decentralized health records management system built on Ethereum.
 A Solidity smart contract handles doctor authorization, patient consent, and encrypted medical visit storage.
+A web front-end for interacting with the contract is planned but not yet implemented.

 ## Project Structure